The HTML CSS style sheet is one of the files I use with my own personal CSS framework. I've posted the actual file I use and explain how it works.

 There was an interesting article on snook.ca that brings up a few good points of why not to use a CSS reset.
-Unlike snook's author I was able to come up with a quick solution for this reset problem.
-Also this CSS sheet probably won't work well without the css reset.
+Unlike snook’s author I was able to come up with a quick solution for this reset problem.
+As the browser only changes html elements, you will only need to reset them here.

-I try to stay away from using styles that will affect layout (like margin), but it is not guaranteed.
+I try to stay away from using styles that will affect layout, like margins and padding, but not resets.

 Nick Yeoman's HTML Style Sheet